SikuliX/SikuliX-Docs/src/main/resources/docs/source/region.rst

 .. py:class:: Region

+The Region is besides Images/Patterns (called Visuals) and Matches (where a Visual was found and how) the **basic element in the SikuliX concept**.
+So be sure, you have understood all aspects of a Region.

-A Region is a **rectangular area on a** :py:class:`Screen`, which is defined by
+A Region is a **rectangular area on a** :py:class:`Screen` and is defined by
 	1.	its upper left corner (x, y) being the pixel with this offset relative to the upper left corner of the screen (usually (0, 0) ) and
 	2.	its dimension (w, h) as its width and height in pixels.

-x, y, w, h are integer numbers counting a distance in pixels.
+**x, y, w, h are integer numbers** counting a distance in pixels.

-A Region does not know anything about it's visual content (windows, pictures, graphics, text, ...).
+A Region **does not know anything about it's visual content** (windows, pictures, graphics, text, ...).
 It only knows :ref:`the position on the screen and its dimension
 <CreatingaRegionSettingandGettingAttributes>`.

-New Regions can be createdin various ways:
+New Regions can be created in various ways:

 * specify their position and dimension

-* extend a given region in all directions (expand or shrink)
+* extend a given Region or Match in all directions (expand or shrink)

 * use the adjacent rectangles up to the bounds of the screen horizontally or vertically.

-* combine different Regions
+* combine different Regions and/or Matches

 * as subregions being rows, columns or a grid

 * based on pixels being one of their corners

-You can use :py:meth:`Region.find`, to search a given rectangular pixel pattern called a Visual (given as an Image (filename or :py:class:`Image`) or a :py:class:`Pattern` object) within this Region.
+You can use :py:meth:`Region.find`, to **search a given Visual being a rectangular pixel pattern** (given as an Image (filename or :py:class:`Image`) or a :py:class:`Pattern` object) within this Region.
 If this Visual is found in the Region, the resulting :py:class:`Match` object has a similarity score between >0 and 1.
 The lower the similarity score, the higher the chance, that you got a false positive (found something else).
 To make your scripts robust against false positives, you should take care, to get similarity scores >0.85 or even >0.9.
-For hints and tips how to achieve this, have a look into the :ref:`Best Practices <BestPractices>`.

-If the Visual is given for the search as an Image , Sikuli uses a minimum similarity of 0.7, which only returns Matches with a score >0.7.
+If the Visual is given for the search as an Image , Sikuli uses a **minimum similarity of 0.7**, which only returns Matches with a score >0.7.
 This default value can be changed in :py:attr:`Settings.MinSimilarity`.
 A Pattern is searched with the optionally given minimum similarity using :py:meth:`Pattern.similar`.

 :ref:`Find operations <FindinginsideaRegionandWaitingforaVisualEvent>` return a :py:class:`Match` object, which has all attributes and methods of a Region and can be used in the same way as a Region (e.g. find something or click another target inside).
-A :py:class:`Match` has the size in pixels of the pattern used for searching, the position where it was found, the similarity score and the elapsed time.
-Be aware: every mouse or keyboard op, that specifies an image or Pattern, will internally do the respective find op first, to evaluate the action target.
+A :py:class:`Match` has the size in pixels of the Visual used for searching, the position where it was found, the similarity score and the elapsed time.

+**Be aware:** every mouse or keyboard op, that specifies a Visual to search for, will internally do the respective find op first, to evaluate the action target.

 A region remembers the match of the last successful find operation,